 The process lit a fire under the Fink Group (which already owned Quay) as a whole, leading to four new restaurants in Sydney; one in Byron Bay; and this second Otto in 2016.
 It’s split into a lunch and dinner restaurant, as well as a no-bookings bar where you can catch breakfast or after-work drinks.

-On the interminable, anticipation-building escalator ride up to Otto, the gleam of 480 Queen’s glass and steel gives way to warm wood, crisp tiling and a series of terraced gardens.
-Pride of place is a view of the Story Bridge like no other, which you can sharpen by dining on the terrace.
+On the escalator ride up to Otto, the gleam of the 480 Queen development’s glass and steel gives way to warm wood, crisp tiling and a series of terraced gardens.
+Pride of place is a view of the Story Bridge like no other.

 The original Otto Ristorante referenced the north of Italy, but here Sydney export Will Cowper is in tune with the warmer climate of the Mediterranean.
-See: snapper crudo with grapefruit, chilli and pomegranate; or fried Sardinian globe artichokes with lime mayonnaise.
+See: salmon crudo with cultured goats milk, finger lime and pickled cucumber; or oysters done in Sicilian style with fennel and white balsamic granita and horseradish lime mayonnaise.

-Larger dishes include lamb rump with smoked eggplant and caponata; a handful of luxe pastas; and Wagyu short rib with pickled carrots, cucumber and salsa verde.
-It’s all very suited to the white-clothed tables and suspenders-clad waiters.
+Larger dishes include lamb rump with eggplant, capsicum and salsa verde; a bunch of luxe pastas; and Moreton Bay bug with lemon, black pepper butter and charred peppers.
+It’s all very suited to the white-clothed tables and suspenders-wearing waiters.